targetteal/o2-pt/rule-book.md

 **Accountabilities:**
 - Removing constraints within the outer organization that limit the _Circle_
 - Providing visibility on the health of the _Circle_ to the outer _Circle_
-- Seeking to understand tensions brought by the _Circle_ members, and processing those appropriate in the outer _Circle_
+- Seeking to understand tensions brought by the _Circle Members_, and processing those appropriate in the outer _Circle_

 # License Attributions